joshbegley/nyt-latest/README.md

 `Athletic director Chris McIntosh also said that Wisconsin plans to increase its financial investment in the football program. `\
 https://nytimes.com/athletic/6733617/2025/10/20/wisconsin-supports-luke-fickell-coach/

-**Subway Comes Apart While in Service**\
+**Passengers Evacuated From Subway Train After 2 Cars Detach**\
-`Two train cars detached on a No. 4 train heading into Manhattan from the Bronx on Sunday.
+`Two train cars uncoupled on a No. 4 train heading into Manhattan from the Bronx on Sunday.
 No injuries were reported.`\
 https://nytimes.com/2025/10/20/nyregion/subway-cars-decouple.html

 **A Newborn Girl Is Abandoned at a Penn Station Subway Stop**\